jdteasler/Yonder/ReadMe.md

+# Yonder

-## Yonder
+## Technologies

-Yonder is an ASP.Net Blazor ~~SPA~~ using Net Core 3.1.
+Net Core 3.1
+Asp.Net Core
+Server Side Blazor

-Yonder is for taking attendance for school or church.
+Yonder is web application for taking attendance for school or church.
+Also, Yonder provides running a report to get overall attendance for a specific date.